theAstralProgrammer0/dApp_1.0/README.md

 - Solidity: For writing smart contracts.
 - Hardhat or Truffle: This will be our environment for deploying and testing our dApp's functionalities.
 - Metamask: This will be our client-facing app which can interact with the blockchain.
-As we know, we need
+- Next.js: Frontend framework for building dApp UI.
+- Infura or Alchemy: For connecting our frontend to the Ethereum network without us creating our own node.